Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Introduction

-One popular direct approach is the data-driven predictive control (\method{DDPC}) \citep{markovsky2021behavioral}, which utilizes Willem's fundamental lemma~\citep{willems2005note} to construct a data-driven representation of the system and use it in receding horizon control.
-One of the earliest formulations is the so-called \method{DeePC}, proposed in \cite{coulson2019data}. \method{DeePC} is initially established for deterministic linear time-invariant (LTI) systems, and its equivalence with subspace predictive control (\method{SPC}) has been discussed in~\citep{fiedler2021relationship}.
+One popular direct approach is the data-driven predictive control (\method{DDPC}) \cite{markovsky2021behavioral}, which utilizes Willems' fundamental lemma~\cite{willems2005note} to construct a data-driven representation of the system and use it in receding horizon control.
+Early ideas along this line can be traced back to the predictive control approach based on reduced Hankel matrices \cite{yang2015data}.
+Later, one of the most influential formulations, the so-called \method{DeePC}, is proposed in \cite{coulson2019data}. \method{DeePC} is initially established for deterministic linear time-invariant (LTI) systems, and its equivalence with subspace predictive control (\method{SPC}) has been discussed in~\cite{fiedler2021relationship}.
 Subsequent works \cite{berberich2020data,berberich2021design} have further investigated terminal constraint design for the closed-loop stability in LTI systems.
+Efficient \method{DDPC} formulations for LTI systems have been developed in \cite{alsalti2024robust,o2022data}, which require less offline data and can handle potentially noisy and irregular data.
+For systems beyond LTI settings, \method{DDPC} is extended to linear parameter varying systems \cite{verhoek2021data} and the feedback linearizable nonlinear systems \cite{alsalti2023data}.
+The work \cite{lian2021nonlinear} utilizes reproducing kernel functions to lift the state and obtain a linear model in the reproducing kernel Hilbert space, while the work \cite{lazar2024basis} uses basis functions to synthesize the data-driven representation in \method{DDPC}.

-\method{DeePC} and its general \method{DDPC} variants have demonstrated promising experimental results for controlling systems beyond LTI settings~\citep{elokda2021data,wang2023deep,lian2023adaptive,wang2023implementation,Shang2025Decentralized}.
+\method{DeePC} and its general \method{DDPC} variants have demonstrated promising experimental results for controlling systems beyond LTI settings in various real-world applications, \emph{e.g.}, robotics \cite{elokda2021data, fawcett2022distributed}, mixed traffic systems \cite{wang2023implementation,Shang2025Decentralized}, power systems \cite{lian2023adaptive,huang2021decentralized}.
 The recent work~\cite{berberich2022linear} has established some theoretical guarantees for \method{DDPC} in nonlinear systems.
-For non-deterministic or nonlinear systems, both offline and online collected data are needed to increase the width (\emph{i.e.}, column number) and depth (\emph{i.e.}, row number) of the trajectory library, so that an accurate enough data-driven representation can be constructed.
+For non-deterministic or nonlinear systems, more offline and online collected data are needed to increase the width (\emph{i.e.}, column number) and depth (\emph{i.e.}, row number) of the trajectory library, so that an accurate enough data-driven representation can be constructed.
 The benefits of increasing its width are well-recognized in the literature \cite{zhang2023dimension,wang2023deep,lian2023adaptive,wang2023implementation}, and the recent works have further emphasized the importance of enlarging its depth \cite{shang2024willems, lawrence2024deep}.
-Moreover, appropriate regularizations are very important for \method{DDPC} to ensure reliable closed-loop performance~\cite{breschi2023data, dorfler2022bridging,markovsky2021behavioral}.